aidiss/tutorial-building-agents-and-workflows-with-pydantic-ai/README.md

 - Remember in many cases Agents and Workflows are interchangeable.
 - Got an agent idea?
 Let me know, and I will help you build it.

+Brainstorm with help of LLMs.

+Note: Show the example from claude

 ```